Exact tunneling splittings from symmetrized path integrals: Methods

 with $\mat{C}$ a $4 \times 4$ real symmetric matrix that is a simple function of $m_{a}$, $\vec{r}_{a}^{\smash{(1)}}$ and $\vec{r}_{a}^{\smash{(N)}}$ ($a = 1,\dotsc,\nat$).
 The explicit form of $\mat{C}$ is given in Eq.~(24) of Ref.~\onlinecite{Krasnoshchekov2014Eckart} where, in our case,

 and similarly for $y$ and $z$ coordinates.
 The quadratic form can be diagonalized by finding the eigenvalues and eigenvectors of $\mat{C}$.
 The smallest eigenvalue $\lambda_{\smash{0}}$ corresponds to the minimum of $f(\bm{\Omega})$, and the associated normalized eigenvector $\vec{q}^{\smash{(0)}}$ is the quaternion that accomplishes the rotation onto the minimum.
-Construction and diagonalization of $\mat{C}$ are numerically inexpensive relative to the calculation of the PES, so the outlined procedure can be readily incorporated into a PIMD simulation.
+In our case, the ring-polymer potential ensures that $\vec{r}^{(N)}\!$ and $\vec{r}^{(1)}\!$ have a strong structural similarity and can be rotated onto each other such that they are nearly coincident.
+The similarity of the structures means that the optimal rotation is unique, unless the molecules fluctuate about a (nearly) linear geometry.\cite{Jorgensen1978EckFrame} Construction and diagonalization of $\mat{C}$ are numerically inexpensive relative to the calculation of the PES, so the outlined procedure can be readily incorporated into a PIMD simulation.

-To proceed with the steepest-descent approximation, we denote the ``optimal'' rotation with $\mat{R}(\eckRot)$, and the corresponding rotated structure with $ \eckR{}^{\smash{(1)}}_{a} = \mat{R}(\eckRot) \vec{r}^{\smash{(1)}}_{a} $.
+To proceed with the steepest-descent approximation, we denote the optimal rotation with $\mat{R}(\eckRot)$, and the corresponding rotated structure with $ \eckR{}^{\smash{(1)}}_{a} = \mat{R}(\eckRot) \vec{r}^{\smash{(1)}}_{a} $.
 Using $\mat{R}(\bm{\Omega}) = \mat{R}(\delta \bm{\Omega}) \mat{R}(\eckRot)$, the function $ f(\bm{\Omega})$ is rewritten as

 where $\mat{I}$ is the $3 \times 3$ identity matrix.
 Next we express the rotation $\mat{R}(\delta \bm{\Omega})$ about the minimum in terms of Tait--Bryan angles $ $, \cite{Goldstein}

 where $c_\phi = \cos \phi$, $s_\phi = \sin \phi$, etc. The corresponding integral over orientations is